MarcelMeurer/WVD-Hydra/README.md

 If this item is not shown in your installation, update Hydra once on the deployed app service in the Azure Portal: App Service (name of your installation) -> Deployment Center -> click on "Sync"

+- 1.0.2.09  (2023/06/30)
+  - Fix: If a API request to get a list of host pools failed during the rollout, a successful rollout was not detected (the deployment timed out and the hosts were deleted)
 - 1.0.2.08  (2023/06/27)
   - Add: Support for creating images from a secure-boot-enabled VM directly into an Azure compute gallery
   - Add: New deployed hosts: In the first minutes, the correct start of the BootloaderAgent is monitored (if the service is not running, the service will be started)